 Applicants must have completed a Master’s degree (or an equivalent degree) with very good grades by the end of September 2024.

 The call for applications will be open from 1 November 2023 until 15 January 2024.
 Applicants selected for interviews will be informed around the middle of February 2024.
 Interviews will be conducted online at the beginning of March 2024.
 Candidates selected as Munich Quantum Valley fellows will be informed by the middle of April 2024.
-They have to find a research group and make a binding commitment by 30 June 2024.
+They have to find a research group and make a binding commitment within two months after the announcement of the results of the selection procedure.
 They can then start their doctoral studies at any time after completion of their Master's degree, but not later than 1 December 2024.

 To get an impression of the research conducted within Munich Quantum Valley, consult our list of research groups.